FAQs about the Dolomites

-If it’s your first time in the Dolomites, I would definitely recommend Cinque Torri which is easy to access, has two refuges very near the rock faces, climbs of all grades and exposures (north, south, etc.) and single and multi-pitch routes.
-Its routes are not very long but the Cinque Torri has the same characteristics as any of the other mountains in the Dolomites: same type of rock, vertical rock faces, slabs and overhangs.
+I would definitely recommend Cinque Torri which is easy to access, has two refuges very near the rock faces, climbs of all grades and exposures (north, south, etc.) and single and multi-pitch routes.
+Its routes are not very long but the Cinque Torri has the same characteristics as any of the other mountains in the Dolomites: the same type of rock, vertical rock faces, slabs and overhangs.
 For more information consult the Classic routes and Dolomite cliffs pages.

-Though rarely indispensable, friends and nuts are come in handy.
+Though rarely indispensable, friends and nuts come in handy.

-The decision of whether to use one or two ropes depends on the route you are intending to try: in rappelling down the distance between anchors is often 50 metres and so two ropes are obviously indispensable.
-As far as length is concerned, for multi-pitch routes 55 or 60-metre ropes are advisable, for sport climbing 70 metres is better but be careful as some cliffs have pitches of up to 40 metres in length and for these you need an 80-metre rope.
+The decision of whether to use one or two ropes depends on the route you intend to try: in rappelling down the distance between anchors is often 50 metres so two ropes are indispensable.
+As far as length is concerned, for multi-pitch routes 55 or 60-metre ropes are advisable, for sport climbing 70 metres is better but be careful as some cliffs have pitches of up to 40 metres in length and for these, you need an 80-metre rope.